Students go on-site to learn about greenhouse gas emissions

 “It was exciting to be able to work with students on a problem of genuine scientific and societal relevance right here in New Mexico,” he added.

-Photo by Mary Beth King: Students David Atkin, Issac Martinez, and Stephen Sanders discussing soil greenhouse gas emissions from soils at Vida Verde Farms, a 5-acre small scale organic farm in the Albuquerque North Valley.
+Photo courtesy of the Earth and Planetary Sciences Department: Students David Atkin, Issac Martinez, and Stephen Sanders discussing soil greenhouse gas emissions from soils at Vida Verde Farms, a 5-acre small scale organic farm in the Albuquerque North Valley.